qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 .. image:: img/quickosm_advanced_result.png
    :align: center

-You can write complex queries using the `Overpass Query language <https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL>`_ take a look at some example and try to explore the query language.
+You can write complex queries using the `Overpass Query language <https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL>`_.
+Take a look at some example and try to explore the query language.

 |basic| |FA| The DataPlotly Plugin
 -------------------------------------------------------------------------------